 • Share this on:

-How to calculate the cost-price of an apparel item?
+How to calculate the cost price of an apparel item?

 Last updated:

-Takes 27 minutes to read
+Takes 29 minutes to read

 Disclaimer

-The factory price of your product includes many different cost items: labour, fabrics, accessories, employees, machinery, energy and more.
-Such costs fluctuate, sometimes heavily.
-Fabric prices, for instance, have risen significantly in 2021 (for both polyester and cotton), and so have shipping costs.
-Furthermore, labour costs have risen, particularly in Asian production countries.
-These costs are central to the sourcing strategy of European buyers.
-When costs change, sourcing strategies change with it.
-That’s why you need to monitor all your costs regularly.
+Due to the combination of factors mentioned above, fabric prices have risen sharply in recent years – both polyester and cotton– and so have shipping costs.
+Labour costs have risen too, particularly in Asian production countries.
+These costs are central to European buyers’ sourcing strategies.
+When costs change, sourcing strategies change too.
+This is why you need to monitor all your costs regularly.

 Figure 1: Rising shipping costs have made many buyers looking for alternative sourcing destinations